All Products

 verbs: ["*"]

-RBAC permissions required for component management
+Grant permissions for component management

-After you install or update components, restore the ClusterRole to the least permissions.
+After you install or update components, restore the ClusterRole to the least permissions:

 apiVersion: rbac.authorization.k8s.io/v1